University of California - Santa Cruz Overview

 The following chart shows how the online learning population at UC Santa Cruz has changed over the last few years.

-This is the #2,028 largest growth rate of all schools that are only partially online.
+The average growth rate over the last four years of online students at University of California - Santa Cruz was 141,233.3%.
+This is the #3 largest growth rate of all schools that are mostly online.
 This refers to all students at UC Santa Cruz regardless of major.

 *The racial-ethnic minorities count is calculated by taking the total number of students and subtracting white students, international students, and students whose race/ethnicity was unknown.
 This number is then divided by the total number of students at the school to obtain the racial-ethnic minorities percentage.